icplayer/mCourser-iframe-communication/README.md

 A simple library to simplify communication with mCourser platform.

 ### Installation
-In case of usage this library in a project, you can use https://www.jsdelivr.com/ It helps with providing GitHub files as CND.
+In case of usage of this library in a project, you can use https://www.jsdelivr.com/ It helps with providing GitHub files as CND.
 #### Example:
 ```HTML
 <script src="https://cdn.jsdelivr.net/gh/icplayer/mCourser-iframe-communication/index.js"></script>